codepath/ios_yelp_swift/README.md

 1. Getting cells to line up properly with Auto Layout was not easy.
 2. Wasn't sure if I should use a `class` or a `struct` for the `FilterSettings` model
+3. Was getting a very occasional crash with business having `imageURL = nil` (intermittent crashes are the worst) - Is it worth adding Crashlytics or some crash reporting library to help with this?

 ## License